SolutionsAsService/LearnDevOps/IaC/readme.md

 A common tool for this is Terraform, which allows you to define infrastructure in a human-readable format and apply changes with version control.

+### Manually provisioning cloud infrastructure is slow and prone to errors.
+IaC automates infrastructure deployment using code, ensuring consistency across environments.

 ## Security & DevOps Considerations:
 Security: Use role-based access control (RBAC) to limit infrastructure modifications, encrypt secrets, and store state files securely (e.g., in AWS S3 with encryption).
 DevOps: CI/CD pipelines can apply infrastructure changes automatically after review, ensuring all environments (dev, staging, production) remain consistent.